ACE SF F-Series Singles Image Library

 F-407 (back cover)

-F-408 ANDRE NORTON The Sioux Spaceman (cover by Ed Valigursky; 1966; same cover as ACE Double)
+F-408 ANDRE NORTON The Sioux Spaceman (cover by Ed Valigursky; c.1960; 1966; listed as "First Book Publication")

-F-412 PHILIP JOSE FARMER The Gates of Creation (1966; listed as "first book publication")
+F-412 PHILIP JOSE FARMER The Gates of Creation (cover by Gray Morrow and interior illustration by Jack Gaughan; 1966; listed as "First Book Publication")

-F-414 EMIL PETAJA The Star Mill (cover and frontspiece illustration by Jack Gaughan; 1966; listed as "first book publication")
+F-414 EMIL PETAJA The Star Mill (cover and frontspiece illustration by Jack Gaughan; 1966; listed as "First Book Publication")

-F-420 NEIL R. JONES Professor Jameson Space Adventure 1: The Planet of the Double Sun (cover by Gray Morrow; 1967; listed as "first book publication")
+F-420 NEIL R. JONES Professor Jameson Space Adventure 1: The Planet of the Double Sun (cover by Gray Morrow; 1967; listed as "First Book Publication")

 NEIL RONALD JONES (b.
 1909) began writing for the pulps in the early 1930's and the "Professor Jameson" series ran for two decades in Amazing, Astonishing, and Super Science Stories.

-F-421 CURT CLARK (aka DONALD E. WESTLAKE) Anarchaos (cover by Lynch and interior illustration by Jack Gaughan; 1967; listed as "first book publication")
+F-421 CURT CLARK (aka DONALD E. WESTLAKE) Anarchaos (cover by Lynch and interior illustration by Jack Gaughan; 1967; listed as "First Book Publication")

 One of the rare SF stories by this acclaimed mystery writer.
 His other speciality (not often discussed) was the racier sleaze volumes by Beacon, Midwood, and Cornith publications.